Autumn 2 2022

 During our indoor PE lessons the children have been working on a range of multi-skills.
 The children have improved their balance, movement and coordination in lots of ways.
 They have also had lots of fun applying these skills to lots of different team games!

 We have enjoyed getting back into our regular daily dough disco lessons.
 The children have loved following the actions of the songs and have completed a set of tasks such as making stars and people out of the play dough!

 Fine Motor Skills

-We have enjoyed seeing some of our children taking on the challenge of using tweezers to create a bonfire scene.
-The children are getting really good at using tweezers, and we encouraged them to use them in our sand challenge this week to pick up resources to re create a Great Fire of London house.
+We have enjoyed seeing some of our children taking on all of the challenges in our areas of provision.
+The children are getting really good at using tweezers, which they have had to use to build an igloo out of sugar cubes and to transport ice into tap water and sand water to see which melts first.
 Check out our fine motor skills in action!